siavashtab/readSMPS-Py/README.md

 based algorithms (based on GUROBI solver).
 Moreover, it would be crucial to facilitate the problem that can handle sampling techniques for stochastic programming which can be done in this code.

--  this package store the problem information in GUROBI format
+-  this package stores the problem information in GUROBI format
 -  the distribution of random variables are discrete (even if it is not discrete it can be turned to a discrete distribution)
 -  randomness is on the right handside of the recourse problem
--  COR file contains the mean value problem which its optimal value yields a lower bound
+-  COR file contains the mean value problem whose optimal value yields a lower bound

 ------------------